-Effective communications will help applicants to improve quality and efficiency of the product development as well as registration process, thereby realize timely approval and earlier patient access to new products.
-Applicants should foster good communications with the review authorities and those within applicants' organization(s).
+Good communications will help applicants to improve quality and efficiency of the product development as well as registration process, thereby realize speedy approval and earlier patient access to new pharmaceutical products.
+Applicants have to pay attention to both communications with the review authorities and those within applicants' organization(s).